 Kemp Called Democrats’ ARP a “Slap in the Face to Hardworking Georgians” But Continues to Take Credit for Its Funds

-Despite Gov. Brian Kemp’s harsh criticisms of Democrats’ American Rescue Plan, the package has funded crucial projects across Georgia — which Kemp is now bragging about on the campaign trail as he tries to take credit and boost his chances of re-election.
-Today, Kemp announced millions in funding to “strengthen public safety and reinforce local law enforcement,” funded by Democrats’ American Rescue Plan.
-The Democratic Party of Georgia released the following statement:
+Despite Kemp’s harsh criticisms of Democrats’ American Rescue Plan, the package has funded crucial projects across Georgia — which Kemp has been bragging about on the campaign trail as he tries to take credit and boost his re-election bid.

 Earlier this year, Georgia Democrats released a new website to hold Kemp accountable on his hypocrisy by reminding voters of his opposition to the American Rescue Plan and his efforts to try and take credit for all it delivered to Georgia: KempDoesntCare.com.